Side Impact Collision Injuries

 If another driver was at fault in the collision, victims could be entitled to compensation for both the economic and non-economic damages that stem from the crash.
 Economic damages are things such as medical bills, the cost of repairs to the vehicle and lost earnings.
 Non-economic damages are what most people know as “pain and suffering” and are intended to compensate a victim for the emotional injuries suffered in a personal injury accident.

 Injured in a Broadside Wreck?
-Our Columbia Car Accident Lawyers Can Help
+We Can Help